|

 with bulking material and being turned regularly is a

 different story.
-If you have fruit flies, fungus nats
+If you have fruit flies, fungus gnats,

 or so.